eleventy7/eider/README.md

 Features that may be added to future versions:

-- transaction support in the repositories
+- transaction support in the composite repositories
 - JEP 370, JEP 383 and Intel PCJ (https://github.com/pmem/pcj) implementations

 Features not planned for future releases: